 While the high-stakes poker lifestyle is purported to be full of champagne, penthouse apartments, and beautiful women.
 However, the reality of professional poker is often a lot different.
 There are a massive amount of professional poker players who go broke, even well-known ones!

-Poker is a zero-sum game – to have every winners, you need at least one loser!
+Poker is a zero-sum game - to have every winner, you need at least one loser!

 Truth About Professional Poker

-The truth about professional poker is that it’s incredibly difficult and full of traps.
+The truth about professional poker is that it's incredibly difficult and full of traps no matter the amount of money you start playing with.
 Whilst there is no doubt that you can make money with online poker and even reach vertiginous salaries, you can go broke very quickly.